IanAtDazed/ray-streamer/README.md

 ## High-Level Overview
 This is basically how things look when it is running:
 ![High Level Activity Diagram](images/high_level_activity.png)
-- Streaming takes place, on it's own process, and puts the raw results onto a Ray *processing* [Queue](https://docs.ray.io/en/latest/ray-core/api/doc/ray.util.queue.Queue.html).
+- Streaming takes place, on its own process, and puts the raw results onto a Ray *processing* [Queue](https://docs.ray.io/en/latest/ray-core/api/doc/ray.util.queue.Queue.html).
   - The streamer is not waiting for current transformations, analysis, etc. to complete before it can make the next API call.
   - The 3rd party API is not having to wait for an extended period for the next API call, so it *hopefully* won't time out the connection.
 (Nothing is ever certain with a 3rd party!)
   - It should basically carry on grabbing data, regardless of whatever else your application is doing.